pavlosSkev/ipg_ppo/README.md

 ### Information:
 The project interpolates between on-policy and off-policy data when updating the main policy.
 In addition to PPO, it includes a Q-function that is updated in the same manner as the Deep Deterministic Policy Gradient (DDPG) algorithm.
-I had trouble implementing the taylor expansion control variate with pytorch, therefore the control variate used is the "Reparameterized Critic Control Variate" from appendix
-11.1 of the IPG paper.
+I had trouble implementing the taylor expansion control variate with pytorch, therefore the control variate implemented is the "Reparameterized Critic Control Variate" from appendix 11.1 of the IPG paper.
 Information about the parameters can be found in the [ppo_ipg.py](https://github.com/pavlosSkev/ipg_ppo/blob/main/ppo_ipg.py) file.
+Original code of IPG by the authors, implemented in RLLAB framework with tensorflow can be found [here](https://github.com/shaneshixiang/rllabplusplus).

 ### Example of experiment: